redoper1/covid-sk-3/README.md

 You can find a dataset with unique history items at this URL: https://api.apify.com/v2/datasets/n6UBlZGIpYLwhk8Ff/items?format=json&clean=1.

-Website is being scraped every hour.
+Website is being scraped every 5 minutes.